A hardy garden vegetable that grows best in cool temperatures and rich soil.

 Broccoli is a cool season annual plant that requires full sun and regular water.
-It does best in loose, fast draining, fertile soils.
-Dig in a legume cover crop or 30 lbs. of compost per 100 square feet prior to planting.
-Since broccoli is a heavy feeder it thrives after a legume, such as peas.
-Rich, well ballanced soil will prevent many broccoli deficiencies.
+It grows best in loose, fast draining and fertile soils.
+Dig in a legume cover crop or 30 lbs of organic compost per 100 square feet prior to planting.
+Since broccoli is a heavy feeder it thrives after a legume crop, such as peas.
+Well ballanced soil that is rich in nutrients will prevent many broccoli deficiencies.

-Tip: Humus rich soil is the key to a great broccoli harvest.
+Humus is the key to a great broccoli harvest.
 Add ample amounts of organic matter to the soil prior to planting (Learn How to Prepare Garden Soil here).

 How to Plant: